rickyMattio/TechWeb/README.md

 # Online Auction Platform (ASTEROY)

 This project is a web platform for managing online auctions, developed as a project for the Web Technologies course.
 It allows users to register as sellers or buyers, create auctions, place bids, and leave feedback.

+The PDF contains a general presentation of the project.

 ## Technologies Used